 New Relic's AWS CloudTrail integration collects events that represent errors and AWS console logins.
 Errors give you awareness about API calls and services that have failed, and console logins help you monitor console activity and potential intrusion attempts.

 Besides these two types of data, New Relic does not collect any other data.
-This is because other AWS CloudTrail data is already reported by New Relic in the form of inventory change events.

 To enable this integration follow standard procedures to Connect AWS services to New Relic.

 You can change the polling frequency and filter data using configuration options.

 Default polling information for the AWS CloudTrail integration:

 To find your integration data in Infrastructure, go to one.newrelic.com > Infrastructure > AWS and select one of the AWS CloudTrail integration links.

 For general information about how to find and use integration data, see Understand integration data.

 Here are attributes that can be reported with CloudTrail events:

 The AWS region the request was made of.

 Identifies the type of event that generated the event record.
 This can be the one of the following values: